 Regardless of the sex or growth stage of your bearded dragon, it’s important to get his or her diet right.
 Most health problems bearded dragons face result from three things: inadequate diet, improper heat, and poor lighting.

 Just like Dubia roaches, proper bearded dragon care requires the right environment and diet.
 Beardies suffer when either of these are sub-optimal.
 Inadequate environment or diet will cause mild deficiencies in the beginning.
-However, if allowed to progress, those mild deficiencies may manifest as lethargy, a general decline in health, and diminished appearance.
+However, if allowed to progress, a mild deficiency may manifest as lethargy, a general decline in health, and diminished appearance.

 Some of the more serious diseases caused by inadequate diet and environment are nutritional secondary hyperparathyroidism and constipation.
 These are potentially debilitating diseases that you should do your best to avoid.
 Fortunately, you can avert these conditions and others common to captive insectivores by providing the right habitat, and by feeding your bearded dragon the right foods.